Do you want to speed up your WordPress website? Here’s Best WP Rocket Settings 2021 & Beginner’s Guide to Speeding up a WordPress site.

 Step 2: Wp Rocket Dashboard

 When you open the WP Rocket setting, The very first screen is the dashboard.
-Here you can your Wp Rocket cache plugin & RocketCDN subscription details.
+Here you can your Wp Rocket cache plugin license, Expiration date, & RocketCDN subscription details.

 From the WP Rocket dashboard, you can remove all your website cache files with a single click.
 And you can regenerate critical CSS and start your website cache preloading with a single click.